After Fallen Leaves

-After Fallen Leaves is an album by American jazz saxophonist Roscoe Mitchell which was recorded in 1989 and released on the Swedish Silkheart label.
+After Fallen Leaves is an album by American jazz saxophonist Roscoe Mitchell.
+It was recorded in 1989 and released on the Swedish label Silkheart.
 Mitchell joined the Brus Trio for a tour of Sweden which culminated in this studio recording.

 Reception

-In his review for AllMusic, Brian Olewnick states "After Fallen Leaves isn't a bad album and it's always worth hearing Mitchell, but he has more than a dozen recordings under his name that should be heard first.."
+In his review for AllMusic, Brian Olewnick states "After Fallen Leaves isn't a bad album and it's always worth hearing Mitchell, but he has more than a dozen recordings under his name that should be heard first."

 The Penguin Guide to Jazz says that "There are many good moments without the session really making a coherent impact, since the trio seem eager but too unfamiliar with Mitchell's methods."